shopware/docs/guides/plugins/plugins/storefront/use-nested-line-items.md

 ## Overview

-This guide will show you how to use the nested line items in the storefront.
+This guide will show you how to use the nested line items in the Storefront.

 ## Prerequisites